 • Research refreshers on new library databases or search strategies

 • Locating hard-to-find materials or out-of-print materials for your courses or your research

-• Contact your Academic Department Liaison for more information.
+• Contact your Academic Program Liaison for more information.

 Instructors can request Library Instruction and Research Support for their class, in the library or their classroom by filling out the online Library Instruction Request form.
 Requests must be made at least a week in advance.